LeeviHalme/online-course-manage/README.md

 # Description
 E-Course management platform.
-Organize online courses efficiently with automatic assignment checking, student/teacher user control and self-enrolment.
+Organise online courses efficiently with automatic assignment checking, student/teacher user control and self-enrolment.

-This project was made for **TKT20011 Intermediate Studies Project: Database Application**-course organized by University of Helsinki in the fourth period of 2023.
+This project was made for **TKT20011 Intermediate Studies Project: Database Application**-course organised by University of Helsinki in the fourth period of 2023.

 ### Peer Reviewers